SASP Recording and passcode – 9/12/2023

 SASP Grant Awards

-The 2016-2017 SASP Competitive Grant Awards (PDF) » were given through an application process to fund five projects serving nine counties across the state.
+The 2021-2022 SASP Competitive Grant Awards (PDF)» were given through an application process to fund four projects serving nine counties across the state.

 SASP Grant Priorities

-The CVSD SASP Subcommittee developed priorities to determine which projects receive funding.
+The CVSSD SASP Subcommittee developed priorities to determine which projects receive funding.
 Projects must:

-- enhance and strengthen meaningful access to population-specific and culturally-proficient services for victims of sexual assault who are members of an underserved population.
+- enhance and strengthen meaningful access to population-specific and culturally-proficient services for victims and survivors of sexual assault, including victims of sex trafficking, who are members of an underserved population.
 This includes services to victims’ family and household members, as well as those collaterally affected.

-- direct funding to address one or more of the gaps identified in the Assessment of Services to Survivors of Sexual Assault Survey (PDF) » and the 2015 Sexual Assault Underserved Populations Survey (PDF) ».
-These include advocacy services, counseling and support group services, emergency financial support services, medical and legal accompaniment, system collaboration and outreach, and other locally documented services gaps.
+- direct funding to address one or more of the identified service gaps listed in the 2024-2025 RFA which include advocacy services, counseling and support group services, emergency financial support services, medical and legal accompaniment, system collaboration and outreach and any other locally documented service gaps.

 - direct funding to organizations demonstrating a track record of providing population-specific services.